exponea/exponea-android-sdk/Documentation/in-app-messages.md

 9. ```
    {X} messages available after filtering.
 Going to pick the highest priority messages.
    ```
    After applying all the filters, there are `X` in-app messages left that satisfy the criteria to be displayed to the current user.
-The filters are determined by the in-app messages' settings in Engagement, including `Schedule`, `Show on` and `Display`.
+The filters are determined by the in-app messages' settings in {user.mkg}, including `Schedule`, `Show on` and `Display`.
 10. ```
     Got {X} messages with highest priority for eventType {eventType}. [{message1 name}, {message2 name}, ...]
     ```